anstmichaels/emopt/README.md

 $ pip install --user mpi4py
 ```

-To install petsc4py, we need to ensure that the environment variable PETSC_DIR is
+To install petsc4py, we need to ensure that the environment variable PETSC_DIR
-is to our PETSc installation directory.
+is to our PETSc installation directory:

 ```
 $ export PETSC_DIR=$HOME/local/petsc/petsc-3.8.0